fbpx

 Plastid organization: Plastid is organized by single thylakoids which are not associated with each other(unstacked).

-Storage product: Storage products of this division is Floridian starch (amylopectin like).
+Storage product: The storage product of this division is Floridian starch (amylopectin-like).

 Flagella: Flagella is totally absent in this division.

 Some examples of red algae (Rhodophycophyta).
-Source: Biologydiscussion Secondary products such as carrageenan is made from Gigartina stellata, Chondrus crispus, Eucheuma and Agar is made from Gelidium, Gracilaria, Pterocladia and Ahnfeltia.
+Source: Biologydiscussion Secondary products such as carrageenan are made from Gigartina stellata, Chondrus crispus, and Eucheuma and Agar is made from Gelidium, Gracilaria, Pterocladia and Ahnfeltia.

 References & Other Links